Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

 In Linux/Unix usually here are several ways of doing things, each with its pros and cons.
 In this guide I will use `systemd` as much as possible to configure services.
 This sometimes makes the configuration slighly more complicated that alternatives but saves memory and resources in your HTPC which is good for low-end PCs.

+**NOTE** It is important that you switch off your monitor or TV **BEFORE** your HTPC.
+The monitor/TV must be on before the HTPC is started so the HTPC can autodetect the graphic resolution and refresh rate automatically.
+Failure to do this may result in corrupted graphics.
+In such case, with the monitor/TV on simply reboot your HTPC.

 ## User name and HTPC computer name

 When you install Ubuntu Linux you are asked for a regular or unprivileged user name.
 In this guide I use the `kodi` user name with home directory `/home/kodi`.
 Note that you can choose the user name you want, however **BE AWARE** that you will need to change some configuration files and file path names to mach the user name.